 – Are you named after anyone?

-A lot of the above questions might seem a bit pointless, but they are intended to open up conversation and not make the person feel like they are being interviewed.
+A lot of the above questions to ask older generations might seem a bit pointless, but they are intended to open up conversation and not make the person feel like they are being interviewed.
 The most interesting stuff always comes from natural conversation.
 Ideally you want their personal impressions of subjects or accounts, rather than facts.
 Facts are easy to find but individuals opinions are not!